eclipse-iceoryx/iceoryx/iceoryx_examples/automotive_soa/README.md

 Here, the expected sequence identifier is compared with the received one.
 In the end, the response is copied into the `std::promise`.

-Alternatively, the value can also be received in a polling manner with `GetNewSamples()`.
+Alternatively, the value can also be received in a polling manner with `TakeNewSamples()`.

 #### `MethodClient`